-The Company has not approved any awards that are conditioned upon stockholder approval of the proposed amendments to the 2007 Plan and is not currently considering any specific award grants that are conditioned upon such approval.
-If the additional shares that will be available under the 2007 Plan if stockholders approve the proposed amendments had been in existence in fiscal 2013, the Company expects that its award grants for fiscal 2013 would not have been substantially different from those actually made in that year under the 2007 Plan.
-For information regarding stock-based awards granted to the Company's Named Executive Officers during fiscal 2013, see the material in this proxy statement above under the heading "Executive Compensation."
+The Company has not approved any awards that are conditioned upon stockholder approval of the proposed amendment to the 2007 Plan and is not currently considering any specific award grants that are conditioned upon such approval.
+For information regarding stock-based awards granted to the Company's Named Executive Officers during fiscal 2014, see the material in this proxy statement above under the heading "Executive Compensation."